Download our 2025 Peak Season Playbook packed with data, strategies & brand-tested tactics to crush Q4 👉 Get it here!

 At Passport, we’re closely monitoring the situation and proactively rerouting shipments across our network to limit disruption.
-With recent experience navigating the 2024 Canada Post strike, we’re entering this potential disruption with greater capacity, more carrier diversification, and a proven playbook.
+With recent experience navigating the 2024 Canada Post strike, we’re entering this disruption with greater capacity, more carrier diversification, and a proven playbook.

 The Current Outlook